Vinyl Record Cleaning Myths vs Facts | How to Clean Records Safely

 Vinyl is rewarding but sometimes, a careless wipe or the wrong cleaner can turn a quiet pressing into a noisy mess.
 And with so much advice floating around from well-meaning friends to questionable online hacks, it’s easy to get confused about what’s actually safe for your records.

 Let’s cut through the noise.
-These are the most common myths about cleaning vinyl and the real facts you should know if you care about keeping your collection in top shape.
+These are the most common vinyl record cleaning myths and the real facts you should know if you care about keeping your collection in top shape.

 Myth #1: Records don’t need to be cleaned if they look clean.